openskies-sh/aircraftregistry-broker/documents/registration-brokerage-specification.md

 This section details some of the architectures that can be pursued for this problem from the least data requirement to maximum data requirements for the solution.
 And a pros / cons analysis of each approach is conducted as well.
 An analysis based on data requirements is important because important confidential data is potentially passed through the system.

 ##### Option A: Apache Zookeeper
-A useful approach in this context is if the GUTMA API is successfully adopted, then to prevent duplication and re-architecting the API calls, a simple implementation of Zoo keeper would suffice where the individual registries are managed by the individual CAAs.
+A useful approach in this context is if the Openskies API is successfully adopted, then to prevent duplication and re-architecting the API calls, a simple implementation of Zoo keeper would suffice where the individual registries are managed by the individual CAAs.

 ##### Option B: API Broker
 A API broker architecture as described above, needs to store credential information but the actual data is stored in the database owned by the CAAs outside the system.